auenoieu2024/ADS-Project-Group-2/README.md

 4. show_weight_status(items, weight_table, limit_kg, buffer=0.3) - Displays the current weight state compared to the target limit.
 5. greedy_trim_to_limit_verbose - Trims items until the weight is below the weight limit

+# Streamlit Front-End:
+This file implements the Smart Packing List – Short Trips web app using Streamlit. **https://public-c6fjnoltdjcxtqlzvegd2r.streamlit.app/**

+**Sidebar:**

+The sidebar is where the user enters all trip information.
+This includes their name, destination, travel dates, airline, baggage rules, expected weather, and activities.
+When the user clicks “Generate / Reset packing list,” the sidebar inputs are used to build the initial packing list.
+The app generates an initial packing list with the templates and shared WEIGHT_TABLE

+**Main Area:**

+The main area displays the results.
+It shows a trip summary, which also has a downloadable CSV of the list, the generated packing list, item weights, and editing options.
+It also shows the total weight and includes the button that runs the greedy algorithm to automatically trim items if the list is too heavy.
+The button “Auto-trim to fit airline limit” calls the described greedy algorithm (greedy_trim_to_limit_verbose), updates the packing list, and shows which items were removed.

 # Further Improvements
 - Export in PDF for sharable packing list